kammitama5/kammitama5.github.io/_posts/2024-08-08-Thursday-August-8th.md

 we had pooled our resources together to get a rideshare back, and another in which we painted!
 - A highlight for me was meeting the co-founder of elliptic curve cryptography in my first week, as well as attending a quantum day event on my second day of my first week (with Professor Lange and Professor Jacques).
 So many great things.
 People were just so nice.
 - I visited friends in the Bay, including friends from various companies (OpenAI, Google, Nvidia, etc).
+My friend at Microsoft Research in Redmond had FOMO lol (serves them right!).
 I missed out on a final social at Netflix, but there is always another time.
 It's wild that I have so many friends here, when I am one of the hardest people to get to come out of my accommodations on the East Coast, or to socialize in general.
 It felt like every weekend I was out in the Bay.
 I'm super thankful to have had the time to meet